This outstanding new guidebook adds extraordinary two-lane adventure to straight-line Interstate road trips.

 * Up-to-date insider tips for getting the most out of each route and staying safe

-* Phone numbers, websites and visitor info for parks, attractions, and out-of-the-ordinary lodging & dining RoadTrip America’s Arizona and New Mexico: 25 Scenic Side Trips is now available for pre-publication orders.
-It will be in bookstores and available online wherever fine books are sold on April 3, 2018.
+* Phone numbers, websites and visitor info for parks, attractions, and out-of-the-ordinary lodging & dining RoadTrip America’s Arizona and New Mexico: 25 Scenic Side Trips is is now available in bookstores and available online wherever fine books are sold.

 * Updates from the publisher of Rick’s book can be found on the Scenic Side Trips series home site here.

 Buy Arizona and New Mexico: 25 Scenic Side Trips from these fine retailers!

 Rick Quinn was born and raised in Arizona, earned a degree in anthropology, then hit the road, indulging an admittedly peculiar whim by hitch-hiking to Tierra del Fuego.
 In one way or another, he’s been on the road ever since, living in a dozen diverse locales, from Paris to Peru, San Francisco to Washington D.C., working as a photographer, a coffee farmer, a magazine writer, a postman, a novelist, and, until his recent retirement, a corporate-level financial systems expert with the Postal Service.
 Rick is a veteran road tripper who has driven both the Alaska Highway and the Pan American.
 Currently, he’s a travel blogger, a landscape photographer, and a contributing writer for RoadTripAmerica.com.